jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

 *Can multiple foods be treated together during OIT?*
 Yes, many children undergo OIT to multiple foods at the same time.

+*What if the patient spits out all or most of their dose?*

+*What if the patient is going to have an unrelated surgery?*

+*Should the patient avoid NSAIDs (Non-steroidal anti-inflammatory drugs) during OIT?*

+*Does the patient need an antihistamine EVERY time before their dose of OIT?*

 *Eczema worse*?

 - eczema more commonly worse from lots of non allergic triggers - dryness, irritants, stress, etc instead of food itself
 - existing food tests like SPT or sIgE don't test for this
 - benefits of OIT working tend to outweight any short term risk of flaring eczema

+Worsening eczema is unlikely to be caused by the OIT DOes not mean you have to stop

 Spits up most of all of their dose don't double dose, resume normal next day. if recurring contact team